juliendenize/eztorch/docs/source/get_started/examples/pretrain/pretrain_r3d18_SCE_kinetics200.md

     output_dim: 256
 ```

-Now we can provide the configuration to correctly setup the pipeline of the method:
+Now we can provide the configuration to correctly configure the SCE model:
 ```yaml
 model:
   coeff: 0.5